A5Beef/Bar-reviewer-application-project/README.md

 Under construction:
 - Adding a rating system (1-5 stars) to locations.
-- Bugs with editing and deleting locations.
-(Duplicates the drinks if edits, cant delete if there are comments)
 - user ratings
 - some other data like avg.rating on bars and even users.
 - visuals, clarity